uwmadisoncals/cals-main-plugins/contact-form-plugin/readme.txt

 Compatibility with Captcha Pro.

 = V3.54 =
-Function for displaying BWS plugins section placed in a separate file and has own language files.
+Function for displaying BWS Panel section placed in a separate file and has own language files.
 Compatibility test with 20 most popular WordPress plugins.

 = V3.53 =
 We fixed the bug related to 'docx' mime type.
 We changed plugin settings page displaying.
 Added an ability to delete an attachment file from the server after the email is sent.
 The Slovak language file is added.
 The French language file is updated.